 According to the Association, though Ghana's cultural orientation frowned on open discussions about sexual reproductive health and rights, it was important for the narrative to change.
 The group noted that this would allow children and youth to take charge of their reproductive health and lives.

-The President of the Association, Mr. Austin Ngoga, made the remarks at a durbar to mark the 16th Annual Health Week Celebration of the Association at the Mankessim Community Centre in the Mfantseman Municipality.
+The President of the Association, Mr. Autin Ngoga, made the remarks at a durbar to mark the 16th Annual Health Week Celebration of the Association at the Mankessim Community Centre in the Mfantseman Municipality.

-President of the Association, Mr. Austin Ngoga
+President of the Association, Mr. Autin Ngoga

 It was on the theme, " Sexual and Reproductive Health Rights and Policies: The Role of all Stakeholders".